neuro4ml/neuro4ml.github.io/Week_1/4-Biophysical_Models.md

 So, does any of this matter in terms of how the network as a whole functions or is this just implementation details?

-We don’t know, but it has been argued that it may be important and it’s an active area of research, for example see [](https://doi.org/10.48550/arXiv.2306.08007).
+We don't know, but it has been argued that it may be important and it's an active area of research, for example see [](https://doi.org/10.48550/arXiv.2306.08007).

-The problem is that it’s too computationally demanding to be used in a machine learning setup, or indeed in a large network without huge computational resources.
+The problem is that it's too computationally demanding to be used in a machine learning setup, or indeed in a large network without huge computational resources.

 ## Dendrify

-That’s where [Dendrify](https://dendrify.readthedocs.io/en/latest/) comes in.
-It’s a relatively new software package to automatically simplify these very complex models into something that can be easily simulated while still capturing a lot of the relevant dynamics, like [these examples here](#dendrifyslide).
-If you’re interested in exploring what dendritic structure could add to network level computations, this package is probably worth a look.
+That's where [Dendrify](https://dendrify.readthedocs.io/en/latest/) comes in.
+It's a relatively new software package to automatically simplify these very complex models into something that can be easily simulated while still capturing a lot of the relevant dynamics, like [these examples here](#dendrifyslide).
+If you're interested in exploring what dendritic structure could add to network level computations, this package is probably worth a look.

 ```{figure} figures/dendrify.png
 :label: dendrifyslide